nsnam/ns-3-dev-git/src/traffic-control/doc/queue-discs.rst

-Every queue disc collects statistics about the total number of packets/bytes received from the upper layers (in case of root queue disc) or from the parent queue disc (in case of child queue disc), enqueued, dequeued, requeued, dropped, dropped before enqueue, dropped after dequeue, stored in the queue disc and sent to the netdevice or to the parent queue disc.
+Every queue disc collects statistics about the total number of packets/bytes received from the upper layers (in case of root queue disc) or from the parent queue disc (in case of child queue disc), enqueued, dequeued, requeued, dropped, dropped before enqueue, dropped after dequeue, marked, and stored in the queue disc and sent to the netdevice or to the parent queue disc.
 Note that packets that are dequeued may be requeued, i.e., retained by the traffic control infrastructure, if the netdevice is not ready to receive them.
 Requeued packets are not part